 During the day of the operation, you will be taken to an outpatient surgery center.
 Before your surgery, an anesthesiologist will insert an IV into your vein to administer general anesthesia, which will induce sleep.
 After the surgery, the nurses will monitor you in a recovery area, and you will be given medications to control any pain you may have.
 They will then place dressings inside each nostril and a splint over your nose for protection.

-Most likely, you will be on your way home after just a few hours; however, some patients stay overnight.
+You could possibly on your way home after just a few hours; however, some patients may stay overnight.

-You will wear the nasal splint for about a week.
-There may be bruising and swelling around your eyes, cheeks and nose, which will start to improve about three days after your surgery.
-However, this may take several weeks to disappear.
-Minor swelling may linger for months, but it should not be noticeable.
+You may wear the nasal splint for about a week.
+There may be bruising and swelling around your eyes, cheeks and nose, which can possibly start to improve about three days after your surgery.
+However, this may take several weeks to improve.
+Minor swelling may linger for months, but it may not be noticeable.

-Seven to ten days after the procedure, many patients return to work.
+Seven to ten days after the procedure, you may be able to return to work.
 Two to three weeks after your surgery, there may be no recognizable signs that your nose has been reshaped.
-About three to six weeks after the procedure, you will be able to exercise.
+About three to six weeks after the procedure, you may be able to exercise.